CortexLM/synq/README.md

 ## Configuration

-The template can be configured by setting the following environment variable:
+The library can be configured by setting the following environment variable:

 - `CHAIN_ENDPOINT`: The WebSocket endpoint for the Bittensor network (default: wss://entrypoint-finney.opentensor.ai:443)